Jodie Foster: 1970s: Taxi Driver and teenage stardom

-Foster also acted in another film nominated for the Palme d'Or in 1976, Bugsy Malone.
-The British musical parodied films about Prohibition Era gangsters by having all roles played by children; Foster appeared in a major supporting role as a star of a speakeasy show.
+Foster also acted in another film nominated for the Palme d'Or in 1976, Bugsy Malone, a British musical that parodied films about Prohibition Era gangsters by having all roles played by children.
+Foster appeared in a major supporting role as a star of a speakeasy show.
 Director Alan Parker was impressed by her, saying that "she takes such an intelligent interest in the way the film is being made that if I had been run over by a bus I think she was probably the only person on the set able to take over as director."
-She gained several positive notices for her performance: Roger Ebert of the Chicago Sun-Times stated that "at thirteen she was already getting the roles that grown-up actresses complained weren't being written for women anymore", Variety described her as "outstanding", and Vincent Canby of The New York Times called her "the star of the show".
+She gained several positive notices for her performance, with Roger Ebert of the Chicago Sun-Times writing: "at thirteen she was already getting the roles that grown-up actresses complained weren't being written for women anymore".
+Variety called her "outstanding", and Vincent Canby of The New York Times called her "the star of the show".
 Foster's two BAFTAs were awarded jointly for her performances in Taxi Driver and Bugsy Malone.

-Her third film release in 1976 was the independent drama Echoes of a Summer, which had been filmed two years previously.
-The New York Times named Foster's performance as a terminally ill girl the film's "main strength" and Gene Siskel of the Chicago Tribune stated that she "is not a good child actress; she's just a good actress", although both reviewers otherwise panned the film.
+Her third film release in 1976 was the independent drama Echoes of a Summer, which had been filmed two years earlier.
+The New York Times named Foster's performance as a terminally ill girl the film's "main strength" and Gene Siskel of the Chicago Tribune wrote that she "is not a good child actress; she's just a good actress", although both reviewers panned the film.
 Foster's fourth film of 1976 was the Canadian-French thriller The Little Girl Who Lives Down the Lane, in which she starred opposite Martin Sheen.
 The film combined aspects of thriller and horror genres, and showed Foster as a mysterious young girl living on her own in a small town.
 The performance earned her a Saturn Award.
-In November, Foster hosted Saturday Night Live, becoming the youngest person to do so until 1982.
+In November, Foster hosted Saturday Night Live, becoming the youngest person to do so until Drew Barrymore hosted at age 7 in 1982.
 Her final film of the year was the Disney comedy Freaky Friday, "her first true star vehicle".
-She played a tomboy teen who accidentally changes bodies with her mother, and she later stated that the film marked a "transitional period" for her when she began to grow out of child roles.
-It received mainly positive reviews, and was a box office success, gaining Foster a Golden Globe nomination for her performance.
+She played a tomboy teen who accidentally changes bodies with her mother, and she later said the film marked a "transitional period" when she began to grow out of child roles.
+It received mainly positive reviews, and was a box-office success, gaining Foster a Golden Globe nomination for her performance.